aws/aws-iot-device-sdk-embedded-C/README.md

 ## Cloning
 This repo uses [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to bring in dependent components.

 Note: If you download the ZIP file provided by GitHub UI, you will not get the contents of the submodules.
-(The ZIP file is also not a valid git repository)
+(The ZIP file is also not a valid git repository)  If you download from the [Tags](https://github.com/aws/aws-iot-device-sdk-embedded-C/tags) or [Releases](https://github.com/aws/aws-iot-device-sdk-embedded-C/releases), you will get the entire repository (including the submodules)

 To clone using HTTPS:
 ```